 Class rank is a measure of each learner’s academic performance in high school.
 Class rankings are utilized for college admissions and scholarship eligibility.
 These rankings also determine Valedictorian and Salutatorian for WACS and each campus.

-The cumulative GPA used to determine class ranking will be calculated May 25, 2018.
-For a learner to be considered in the ranking process they must have been enrolled at WACS for no less than 90 instructional days OR shall have completed a minimum of 8 credits at WACS.
-He/she must have completed all graduation requirements; including passing all exit level state assessments, by 9:00 pm on Thursday, May 24, 2018.
-The final ranking will be announced May 29, 2018.
-A learner who completes all requirements for graduation after May 24, 2018, may participate in the graduation ceremony, but will be included in the class ranking for the following year.
-Additionally, those who finish after May 24th will not be listed in the graduation program.
+The cumulative GPA used to determine class ranking will be calculated on May 24, 2019, For a learner to be considered in the ranking process they must have been enrolled at WACS for no less than 90 instructional days OR shall have completed a minimum of 4 credits at WACS.
+He/she must have completed all graduation requirements; including passing all exit level state assessments, by 9:00 pm on Thursday, May 23, 2019.
+The final ranking will be announced on May 28, 2019.
+A learner who completes all requirements for graduation after May 23, 2019, may participate in the graduation ceremony but will be included in the class ranking for the following year.

 Example: Joey graduated with a WACS GPA of 89.36.
 He needs to convert his GPA to a 4.0 scale for his college application.
 Joey will convert his GPA as follows –

 89.36 / 25 = 3.57